Hi and welcome to the body gestures series. Here we’re gonna talk about 2 sets of gestures:

 Interestingly enough it’s hard for us to lie if we try to appear honest.
 If we use open body language we will instantly become more open and honest.

-Because it feels exposed and vulnerable at the open, as if someone put a spotlight on us, we want to avoid the embarrassment and stress of being caught.
+Because it feels exposed and vulnerable in the open, as if someone put a spotlight on us, we want to avoid the embarrassment and stress of being caught.

 So remember, usually, honest people will not be afraid to be open with you both physically and verbally.